Rental Assistance Demonstration Project

 Can I keep my rental assistance and move in the future?

 Yes.
-After the RAD conversion, you must sign a 12-month lease for your current unit.
-After that 12-month period, you can request a Housing Choice Voucher (HCV) that can be used to rent in the private market anywhere in the United States that accepts tenant-based Housing Choice Vouchers.
+As part of the RAD conversion, you must sign a new lease for your current unit.
+After a 12-month period, you have the option to request a Housing Choice Voucher (HCV) that can be used to rent in the private market anywhere in the United States that accepts tenant-based Housing Choice Vouchers.

-When you request a Housing Choice Voucher, you may not get it right away but you will be at the top of the waiting list.
+If you request a Housing Choice Voucher, you may not get it right away, but you will be at the top of the waiting list.

 When will the RAD conversion happen?

-First HUD has to approve KCHA’s application, and we don’t know how long that will take.
+First HUD has to approve KCHA’s application.
 After the application is approved, most conversions take between 6 to 18 months to complete.
-Our goal is to complete the conversion by the end of 2026.
-If we get approval from HUD, we will hold more resident meetings to finalize plans.
+Our goal is to complete the conversion of the first six properties by the end of 2026.
+If we get approval from HUD, then we will hold more resident meetings to finalize plans.

 Can I participate in the RAD planning process?

 Yes.
-KCHA is required to notify all residents at the property about the RAD plans and hold at least two meetings with residents.
+KCHA is required to notify all residents at the property about the RAD plans and hold at least two meetings with residents before KCHA can apply for RAD conversion.
 These meetings are an opportunity for you to:

 - Learn more about the proposed RAD conversion plans